Awaixs/MyKeylogger/README.md

 # MyKeylogger

+  REQUIREMENTS

+* Vscode
+* Node.js
+* Pip install keyboard module
+* Python lib - Import sntplib / From threading import semaphore, timer
+* Users ; email password

+TESTED THIS KEYLOGGER IN [PyCharm]
+YOU CAN RUN THIS IN VSCODE / PYCHARM

 Keylogger using email output
 Keylogging and Keyloggers
 Keyloggers, or keystroke loggers, are tools that record what a person types on a device.
 While there are legitimate and legal uses for keyloggers, many uses for keyloggers are malicious.
 In a keylogger attack, the keylogger software records every keystroke on the victim’s device and sends it to the attacker.